snprim/ST558_project_1/README.md

     ## No encoding supplied: defaulting to UTF-8.

-To allow for convenient access of team information in the following function, we first construct a subset of data, so users can use team names or franchise ID to look up information.
+To allow for convenient access of team information in the following functions, we first construct a subset of data, so users can use team names or franchise ID to look up information.

 ``` r